camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

       port: 443
 ```

+Finaly, because of the above change to the `global.elasticsearch.url` value, the following values have been removed:

+1. `global.elasticsearch.protocol`
+2. `global.elasticsearch.host`
+3. `global.elasticsearch.port`

 #### Enabling External AWS Managed OpenSearch

 It is possible to use external AWS managed OpenSearch.
 For more information on how to setup external AWS managed OpenSearch, please refer to the [Using AWS Managed OpenSearch](./guides/using-aws-managed-opensearch.md) setup guide.